dino65-dev/Cuda-ML-Library/Usage/HBM_SVM/readme.md

 - **Memory**: 16GB+ VRAM for optimal performance
 - **Compute Capability**: 7.0+ (Volta architecture or newer)

+### CPU Fallback Support

+**Automatic CPU Fallback**: If CUDA is not available or no compatible GPU is found, the implementation automatically falls back to highly optimized CPU implementations using scikit-learn:

+- **Classification**: Uses `sklearn.svm.SVC` with optimized parameters
+- **Regression**: Uses `sklearn.svm.SVR` with optimized parameters
+- **Performance**: Maintains scikit-learn's performance characteristics
+- **Compatibility**: Same API and parameter mapping

+**When CPU Fallback is Used:**
+- No CUDA toolkit installed
+- No compatible GPU available
+- CUDA library compilation fails
+- GPU memory insufficient for dataset

 ### Build the Optimized Library

 ```bash